Coolperson55/my1strepo/README.md

 # my1strepo
-This is my First repo on Hello world in C programming.
+This is my First Hello World repo in C programming.